 What Does a Business Lawyer Do?

-Business lawyers with a focus on litigation represent you in court if you're being sued or need to sue someone else.
-Generally they pick up where transactional lawyers leave off—for example, when a contract or some other legal document is violated or disputed.
+Business lawyers specializing in litigation represent you in court if you're being sued or need to sue someone else.
+Generally, they pick up where transactional lawyers leave off—for example, when a contract or other legal document is violated or disputed.

 Business lawyers can help guide you through complex laws and are able to draft and review your business agreements to keep your business running smoothly.
 In addition, they can take you through a lawsuit if things aren't running smoothly.